filecoin-project/FIPs/FIPS/FIL+ FIP.md

 ### Elimination of the 10X Multiplier

-1. **Upgrade Activation**: This change will be activated in the next network upgrade following the FIP's finalization.
-2. ***Removal of Verifreg Actor***: The Verifreg actor will be removed following the update.
+1. ***Removal of Verifreg Actor***: The Verifreg actor will be removed following the update.
-3. **Existing Deals**: For sectors with existing Fil+ deals (DC sectors), the current Quality Adjusted Power (QAP) will remain until these deals expire.
+2. **Existing Deals**: For sectors with existing Fil+ deals (DC sectors), the current Quality Adjusted Power (QAP) will remain until these deals expire.
 Technical solutions may need to be devised to ensure a smooth transition.
-4. **Sector Extension**: Upon sector extension, the 10x multiplier will no longer be applicable after the upgrade.
+3. **Sector Extension**: Upon sector extension, the 10x multiplier will no longer be applicable after the upgrade.

 ### Technical Changes